ixvu/w4111_wiki/intro.md

     * Relationships (e.g., Susan is taking CS 234, Susan is a friend of Lynn, ...)
 * What’s a database management system (DBMS)?
     * A software system designed to store, manage, and provide access to one or more databases
-    * System to safely and reliably store lots of persistent structured data that is convenient for multiple users to efficiently access and modify.
+    * More specifically, system to safely and reliably store lots of persistent structured data that is convenient for multiple users to efficiently access and modify.

 ## File Systems vs. DBMS
 * Application programs must sometimes stage large datasets between main memory and secondary storage (for buffering huge data sets, getting page-oriented access, etc.)